 - Must be aware of current university resources and provide students with the necessary

 - Be a responsive listener.

-- Understand and communicate curriculum, graduation requirements, and university policies and procedures.
+- Understand and communicate curriculum, graduation requirements, and university policies

 - Assist students in understanding degree requirements.

 - Assist students in selecting courses based on individual interest and abilities.